Kylejeong2/Chat-App-Project/README.md

 # KVcord
 #### Video Demo:  <URL HERE>
-#### Description: KVcord is an online chat app where there is 5 messaging channels, that people have to create accounts for via a login and register function.
+#### Description: KVcord is an online chat app where there is a messaging channel, that people have to create accounts for via a login and register function.
 The app is mimicking the popular application "discord", but without many of the features.
 Using Flask, the application will require a login to use it's function.
+The application is powered by Flask and SocketIO, a library used with flask to create chat applications.
+The app.py takes care of all of the login functionality, and the login info is saved in a SQL database.
+The app.py also has the index which takes you to any of the 5 available chat pages.

 <div id="top"></div>
 <!-- PROJECT LOGO -->